 interdisciplinary teams on projects aimed towards prototyping inclusive design solutions.

 Professor of History of Science and Director, Gendered Innovations in Science, Health & Medicine, Engineering, and Environment

-Associate Director, Brown Institute for Media Innovation (Engineering); Lecturer in Management, Graduate School of Business; 2015-16 Faculty Fellow, Clayman Institute for Gender Research
+Associate Director, Brown Institute for Media Innovation (Engineering), Clayman Institute for Gender Research

 Dr. Hannah Jones

 Co-Founder of Rivet Ventures (focused on women-founded start-ups)

 - Spring 2018

 - 3 Weeks, Friday (4/27, 5/4, 5/11) 9:30 – 12:20

 Accepting 25-30 Graduate Students, Undergraduate Students, Fellows and Post-docs.